shenyang0111ucf/oregon-state-evacuation-app/evac_app/DRILL_PROCEDURE.md

 ## Send **Start Signal** to Participants

+**Currently the app does not allow for this, so instead they will need to be synchronized via some other method: timed-start, text or call from researchers/drill coordinators, etc.*

 ## Regroup with Participants and Have Them Complete Post-Drill Survey

 ## Have Participants Upload Drill Results